Skip to Content

 GlassFlow CLI

-The GlassFlow CLI provides a quick way to set up a local development environment for exploring and testing GlassFlow - an open-source ETL tool for real-time data processing from Kafka to ClickHouse.
+The GlassFlow CLI provides a quick way to set up a local development environment for exploring and testing GlassFlow - an open-source streaming ETL for multiple data sources to ClickHouse.

 • The GlassFlow CLI is designed for local testing, demos, and exploration only.